-“These findings attest to the importance of environmental considerations for today’s savvy consumers”, comments Steve Gershik, Chief Marketing Officer, inRiver.
+“These findings attest to the importance of environmental considerations for today’s savvy consumers”, comments Steve Gershik, former Chief Marketing Officer, inRiver.
 “Buyers want to know that the purchases they make and delivery methods they are sustainable, and are looking to retailers to support these choices.
 It’s up to businesses to harness this increasing trend and ensure the product information they provide gives consumers a clear picture of what to expect and the impact it may have.”

 To read more about the power of sustainability and how to leverage product information to engage buyers, visit the Does Sustainability Matter to Buyers blog post here.

 [ – ENDS – ]